katlande/scCoExpress/scCoExpress.md

 between any pair of genes, wherein an average background MOC is calculated using genes with a similar abundance to the target gene pair.
 All results are reported as a comparison of the target MOC to the local background MOC to account for the sparity of single cell data.

+#### The Single-Cell MOC Calculation

+- c = The cells in the experiment
+- A = The vector of expression of gene A in all cells k
+- B = The vector of expression of gene B in all cells k

+$$ \left( \sum_{k=1}^c A_k B_k \right) / \left( \left( \sum_{k=1}^c A_k^2 \right)  * \left( \sum_{k=1}^c B_k^2 \right) \right)^{1/2} $$

+**All modes of scCoExpress** return a ratio of the MOC of the genes of interest against an average or distribution of MOCs from pairs of genes with similar expression to the target genes. **Partition mode** splits background genes into groups based on expression similarity.
+For any pair of two target genes, the background MOCs are generated from the partitions with the most similar expression to the targets.
+When querying a large number of genes, this will be fastest. **Local mode** generates backgrounds using the genes that have the most similar expression to the two target genes.
+This mode is expected to be the most accurate, but for a large number of genes, this mode takes a *very* long time.
+However, if comparing a number of genes *smaller* than the number of partitions in partition mode, local mode will actually be faster.

-Note that this is a permutation based method, and results are not expected to be identical between different iterations of the same comparison.
+*Note that this is a permutation based method, and results are not expected to be identical between different iterations of the same comparison.*

 #### Let’s load in Seurat’s example PBMC dataset.
 This data has already been filtered, but we’re going to apply an SCTransform, as we will need to use normalized data to quantify co-expression.